Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

 Outside of cars, appearance matters in business.
-That’s why companies have dress codes; looking the part is important at work, and there are studies to back it up.
+That's why companies have dress codes; looking the part can influence how you're perceived by colleagues, clients and leadership.

 The 5 Series offers a wide variety of trims, which means you can find the perfect one that suits your individual taste and style.
-Whether you want a longer wheelbase or BMW’s xDrive (all-wheel drive), all you have to do is fork over a bit more cash.
-We’re focusing on the base 530i here, but there’s also the 540i xDrive, the electric i5, the luxurious and sporty 550e xDrive, and the fire-breathing M5.
+Whether you want all-wheel drive with BMW’s xDrive or a more performance-focused option, all you have to do is pay a bit more.

 What this car says about you: You’re sophisticated, but you also seek adventure and engagement.